DUI Defense Attorney for Eagle + Garfield Counties

 Get Answers Colorado DUI Defense Questions

 It is important you understand your rights and options if you are pulled over for DUI.
 After making a stop, if the officer suspects the driver is impaired, he or she will ask the driver to perform voluntary standardized roadside maneuvers.
-These are not required and consenting to do these can help the officer build a case against the suspect.
-Generally, it is best to politely decline these standardized roadside tests.
+The “voluntary roadside maneuvers” are voluntary under the law; However, as a practical matter, law enforcement views these tests as a way to exonerate yourself – to show you are not impaired.
+In these current times, if you refuse, the police will likely arrest you and take you to jail.

 - First and foremost, find a safe place to pull over.
 Remember that as soon as the police officer decides to pull you over for drunk driving (DUI/DWI), he starts making observations that he will put in the police report.
 This document can have a significant impact on the outcome of both your criminal trial and your DMV hearing.
 One of the first things the officer does is make a mental note of how you pull over.
 If you drive erratically, slow down too abruptly, or pull over in an unsafe location, the officer notes it in the report.